kohsuke/spark/docs/sql-ref-syntax-aux-show-views.md

 ---
 ### Description

-The `SHOW TABLES` statement returns all the tables for an optionally specified database.
+The `SHOW VIEWS` statement returns all the views for an optionally specified database.
 Additionally, the output of this statement may be filtered by an optional matching pattern.
-If no database is specified then the tables are returned from the current database.
+If no database is specified then the views are returned from the current database.
+Note that both global and local temporary views are also returned.

 ### Syntax
 {% highlight sql %}
-SHOW TABLES [ { FROM | IN } database_name ] [ LIKE 'regex_pattern' ]
+SHOW VIEWS [ { FROM | IN } database_name ] [ LIKE 'regex_pattern' ]
 {% endhighlight %}

 ### Parameters
 <dl>
   <dt><code><em>{ FROM | IN } database_name</em></code></dt>
   <dd>
-     Specifies the database name from which tables are listed.
+     Specifies the database name from which views are listed.
   </dd>
   <dt><code><em>LIKE regex_pattern</em></code></dt>
   <dd>
-     Specifies the regular expression pattern that is used to filter out unwanted tables.
+     Specifies the regular expression pattern that is used to filter out unwanted views.
      <ul>
           <li> Except for `*` and `|` character, the pattern works like a regex.</li>
           <li> `*` alone matches 0 or more characters and `|` is used to separate multiple different regexes,